lizfrenz/owasp-vuln-mngmnt/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug/typo or else is.
+A clear and concise description of the typo and where it appears.

-**How to improve?**
+**Suggest your fix**
 Your solution goes here.